Why does Social and Emotional Learning Matter?

 Wolf, S., & Bruhn, J. G. (1993).
 The power of clan: the influence of human relationships on heart disease.
 New Brunswick, N.J.U.S.A.: Transaction Publishers.

-Click on the green button below to schedule a demo or receive a quote for your school or district.
+Click on the green button below to schedule a demo for your school or organization.
 We’ll show you how easy it is to set up your students on the GoStrengths! modules and start getting results.
 We’ll also share sample lesson plans, activity worksheets and suggested discussion topics.
 The best part is it’s free, so there’s absolutely no risk.